 The All-American Indian Days Honoring Project seeks to address the lack of knowledge and public record about the extraordinary generosity of local volunteers, civic groups, churches, and businesses in Sheridan County and by neighboring Native American people who invested in the dream of All-American Indian Days from 1953-1984.
 This inter-racial collaboration is considered the first humanitarian project in Indian Country and took place eleven years before the 1964 Civil Rights Act.

 We invite you to join us in making this Honoring Project a reality, to rebuild public awareness and preserve this legacy.
 Our goal of raising $100,000 by July 2021 will happen through many donations, small and large, just as All-American Indian Days was achieved through the collective and individual efforts of many ordinary people.
 Fundraising will dedicate a sculpture by a Native American artist, memorial benches and pavers, and a native plant garden within a Four Directions Circle with pathways to the four directions.
 Its location on city property, within the Sheridan Railroad Historic District and next to the 1892 Wood Sheridan Railroad Depot will recognize the collaboration of non-Natives and Native Americans and will become a visitor destination.

 We hope you will consider a tax-deductible donation to the All-American Indian Days Honoring Project.
-Please know these options are available for donating.
-You may choose to use the Paypal with your debit or credit card on this website or physically mail a check to: Big Horn City Historical Society at P.O.
+Please know these options are available for donating: click the donate button (upper left corner of this page) - you may choose to use PayPal or use your debit or credit card or physically mail a check to: Big Horn City Historical Society at P.O.
 Box 566, Big Horn, Wyoming, 82833.
 Or, you may wish to memorialize a family member through purchase of a $50 Memorial Paver.
 To do so, please use the following link: